nahhididwin/Hung_WAIRNI/WAIRNI.v3.0/README (3).txt

 Number of Samples Per 1 Sine Wave Cycle:
 That means if it is 10000S/s then 200 samples =)) (This level is quite common).
+Actually there are many cases that don't stop at 200, it can go up to 1000 or more :).

 --